Beingadam1/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4 - Program that prints the alphabet in lowercase, Print all the letters except q and e. <br>
 5 - Prints all single digit numbers of base 10 starting from 0, followed by a new line. <br>
 6 - Prints all single digit numbers of base 10 starting from 0, using putchar. <br>
+7 - Prints the lowercase alphabet in reverse using putchar. <br>